Zimil-Patel/flutter_questions/README.md

 4. **Platform Differences**: Although Flutter aims for platform consistency, there may still be differences in UI and behavior across different platforms, requiring platform-specific adjustments and testing.

 5. **Integration with Native Code**: While Flutter provides mechanisms for integrating with native code, complex integrations may require additional effort and expertise, especially when dealing with platform-specific APIs and functionalities.

+# Q.2 .
+Explain the flutter architecture.

+In this section, we are going to discuss the architecture of the Flutter framework.
+The Flutter architecture mainly comprises of four components.

+1. **Flutter Engine**
+2. **Foundation Library**
+3. **Widgets**
+4. **Design Specific Widgets**

+**Flutter Engine**
+It is a portable runtime for high-quality mobile apps and primarily based on the C++ language.
+It implements Flutter core libraries that include animation and graphics, file and network I/O, plugin architecture, accessibility support, and a dart runtime for developing, compiling, and running Flutter applications.
+It takes Google's open-source graphics library, Skia, to render low-level graphics.

+**Foundation Library**
+It contains all the required packages for the basic building blocks of writing a Flutter application.
+These libraries are written in Dart language.

+**Widgets**
+In Flutter, everything is a widget, which is the core concept of this framework.
+Widget in the Flutter is basically a user interface component that affects and controls the view and interface of the app.
+It represents an immutable description of part of the user interface and includes graphics, text, shapes, and animations that are created using widgets.
+The widgets are similar to the React components.

+In Flutter, the application is itself a widget that contains many sub widgets.
+It means the app is the top-level widget, and its UI is build using one or more children widgets, which again includes sub child widgets.
+This feature helps you to create a complex user interface very easily.

+We can understand it from the hello world example created in the previous section.
+Here, we are going to explain the example with the following diagram.

+In Flutter, the application is itself a widget that contains many sub widgets.
+It means the app is the top-level widget, and its UI is build using one or more children widgets, which again includes sub child widgets.
+This feature helps you to create a complex user interface very easily.

+We can understand it from the hello world example created in the previous section.
+Here, we are going to explain the example with the following diagram.

+Flutter Architecture
+In the above example, we can see that all the components are widgets that contain child widgets.
+Thus, the Flutter application is itself a widget.

+**Design Specific Widgets**
+The Flutter framework has two sets of widgets that conform to specific design languages.
+These are Material Design for Android application and Cupertino Style for IOS application.